 Salvia, commonly known as Sage, has slender, tubular-shaped and nectar-rich flowers and often aromatic leaves.
 It is perfect for beds, borders and containers and is great for bringing butterflies and hummingbirds to your garden.

-The name Salvia is derived from the Latin word “salvere”, which means: "health; heal; to feel well and healthy”, as the plant is known for its healing properties.
+The genus name is derived from the Latin word “salvere”, which means “health”, “to heal” or “to feel well and healthy”, as the plant is known for its healing properties.

-Salvia means thoughtfulness, longevity, wisdom and good health.
+Salvia means wisdom, thoughtfulness, longevity and good health.

 Salvia divinorum, native to Oaxaca, Mexico, is used in performing rituals for curing people and it is also well known as a psychoactive plant, having highly hallucinogenic properties.

 Salvia divinorum is legal in most cases, while in some countries there is some form of control.